inspektor-gadget/inspektor-gadget/Documentation/demo-tcpconnect.md

 (If the pod was started as part of a deployment, the name of the pod is not know in advance since random characters will be added as suffix.
 In that case, it is still possible to trace the connections.
-We would just use `kubectl gadget tcpconnect --label key=value` to filter the pods by labels instead of names.)
+We would just use `kubectl gadget tcpconnect --selector key=value` to filter the pods by labels instead of names.)

 There was a HTTP redirect to HTTPS, so we need to allow both ports for our pod.